 - Custom quizzes in Scholaranium to refine their topic level preparedness and,

-- Ability quizzes to track improvement at sectional level in between Mock tests
+- Ability quizzes to track improvement at a sectional level in between Mock tests